OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 - Able to send or broadcast data on several channels
 - Able to run even if no WiFi network is available
 - Able to provide a Web Graphical User Interface, accessing server side REST Services
+  - From external devices (laptop, tablet, cell-phone) connected on the same network
+  - The network can be the one emitted by the server itself, no Internet required, just WiFi.

 The [`NMEA-multiplexer`](../NMEA-multiplexer/README.md) is able to read, compute, and broadcast data, also accessible from a REST client.